-(b) Long service leave and superannuation:
+ii.
+Long service leave and superannuation

 The Office's liabilities for long service leave and defined benefit superannuation are assumed by the Crown Entity.
-The Office accounts for the liability as having been extinguished resulting in the amount assumed being shown as part of the nonmonetary revenue item described as "Acceptance by the Crown Entity of employee benefits and other liabilities".
+The Office accounts for the liability as having been extinguished resulting in the amount assumed being shown as part of the non-monetary revenue item described as "Acceptance by the Crown Entity of employee benefits and other liabilities".

 Long service leave is measured at present value in accordance with AASB 119 Employee Benefits.
-This is based on the application of certain factors (specified in NSWTC 15/09) to employees with 5 or more years of service, using current rates of pay.
+This is based on the application of certain factors (specified in NSW Treasury Circular 15/09 Accounting for Long Service Leave and Annual Leave) to employees with 5 or more years of service, using current rates of pay.
 These factors were determined based on an actuarial review to approximate present value.